dsccommunity/SqlServerDsc/.github/PULL_REQUEST_TEMPLATE.md

 [Replace this with a description of your pull request]

 This Pull Request fixes the following issues:
-[Replace this with the list of issues (use format Fixes #123)]
+[Replace this with the list of issues.
+Use format: Fixes #123]

-- [ ] Change details added to Unreleased section of Changelog.md?
+- [ ] Change details added to Unreleased section of CHANGELOG.md?
 - [ ] Added/updated documentation, comment-based help and descriptions in .schema.mof files where appropriate?
 - [ ] Examples appropriately updated?
 - [ ] New/changed code adheres to [Style Guidelines]?(https://github.com/PowerShell/DscResources/blob/master/StyleGuidelines.md)?
-- [ ] [Unit and Integration tests](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) created/updated where possible?
+- [ ] [Unit and (optional) Integration tests](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) created/updated where possible?

 **DELETE THIS LINE AND BELOW**